karatelabs/karate/README.md

 Cucumber has a great way to sprinkle meta-data into test-scripts - which gives you some interesting options when running tests in bulk.
 The most common use-case would be to partition your tests into 'smoke', 'regression' and the like - which enables being able to selectively execute a sub-set of tests.

 The documentation on how to run tests via the [command line](#test-suites) has an example of how to use tags to decide which tests to *not* run (or ignore).
 The [Cucumber wiki](https://github.com/cucumber/cucumber/wiki/Tags) has more information on tags.
 Also see [`first.feature`](karate-demo/src/test/java/demo/tags/first.feature) and [`second.feature`](karate-demo/src/test/java/demo/tags/second.feature) in the [demos](karate-demo).
-If you find yourself juggling multiple tags with logical `AND` and `OR` complexity, refer to this [blog post](https://testingneeds.wordpress.com/2015/09/15/junit-runner-with-cucumberoptions/).
+If you find yourself juggling multiple tags with logical `AND` and `OR` complexity, refer to this [Stack Overflow answer](https://stackoverflow.com/a/34543352/143475) and this [blog post](https://testingneeds.wordpress.com/2015/09/15/junit-runner-with-cucumberoptions/).

 > For advanced users, Karate supports being able to query for tags within a test, and even tags in a `@name=value` form.
 Refer to the `karate.tags` and `karate.tagValues` methods on [the Karate JS object](#the-karate-object).